Dave didn’t feel well.

 With the excesses of the holiday season still fresh in mind, and a ‘new year – new me’ mentality inspiring many people’s New Year’s resolutions, January is always a popular time for those hoping to give up smoking.

 Capitalising on this, Public Health England have launched a fresh campaign titled ‘Because there’s only one you’ hoping to encourage people to kick the habit.
 Similar to 2017’s Stoptober campaign, they have again teamed up with the Independent British Vape Trade Association (IBVTA) to make e-cigarettes a key focus of the campaign.
+(The campaign can also be found on the NHS website here.)

 There are still many restrictions on the industry that prevents the promotion of e-cigarettes as a viable means of quitting.
 However, after reviewing the research and evidence available, PHE firmly believe that e-cigarettes are “at least 95% safer” than tobacco cigarettes.
 This high profile campaign validates their use, and reinforces the message that switching entirely to vaping is a way of stopping smoking.